 Day 12: Jaipur to Agra, home of the Taj Mahal

 Early in the morning, depart by road to Agra home of the world-famous monument of love, the Taj Mahal.
 Arrive in the afternoon to visit an inspiring café run by acid attack survivors, where you can read, relax, and interact with the women entrepreneurs.

-Day 13: Agra to Delhi, via an elephant rescue centre
+Day 13: Agra to Delhi

 In the morning, visit the Taj Mahal one of the wonders of the world built by the Mughal Emperor Shah Jahan in 1631 for his queen Mumtaz Mahal.
 After many beautiful photographs of the unforgettable monument, depart by road for Delhi.

 En route, we'll stop to visit an elephant rescue center, where we will meet elephants that have been rescued from exploitation as a tourist attraction.
 Depending on the time, you will be able to feed them, bathe them, or walk them around.
-It's amazing to see the gentleness of this huge creatures.
+It's amazing to see the gentleness of these huge creatures.